bashuser30/dl-distro/README.md

 # dl-distro

-`dl-distro` is a Bash script that simplifies the process of downloading and verifying Linux ISOs.
-Using `jq` and a JSON file, the script fetches the necessary data.
-It downloads the selected ISO file, along with its accompanying signature and checksum files, using `wget`.
-Finally, it employs `gpg` with the retrieved GPG key to verify the signature, and the appropriate `shasum` algorithm to confirm the checksums, issuing error notifications if there are instances of tampering or corruption.
+`dl-distro` is a Bash script that simplifies the process of downloading and verifying operating system images.

+Leveraging `jq` and a JSON file, the script fetches the necessary data.
+It downloads the chosen image file, along with its corresponding signature and checksum files, using `wget`.

+The script then utilizes the appropriate verification tool, whether it's `gpg`, `minisign`, or `signify`, to verify the signature.
+It also employs the relevant checksum algorithm to verify the integrity of the image, alerting the user with error messages if there's any indication of tampering or corruption.

-Currently, `dl-distro` supports downloading **281** different ISOs from **15** distinct distributions.
+Currently, `dl-distro` supports downloading **281** images from **15** distributions.

 The list of [Supported Distributions](#supported-distributions) continues to expand as time permits.
 Your contributions are always appreciated.
 Please see the [contributing file](CONTRIBUTING.md) for more information.